aegir-project/documentation/docs/usage/platforms.md

 When adding your repo to Aegir, you can use HTTPS or SSH syntax, but access must be granted to the `aegir` user on your system.
 If cloning an SSH repo, try to do it first using the command line interface to ensure Host Key checking is allowing your git host and SSH keys are properly authenticating."

-Using Git with Aegir requires enabling an extra module: **Hosting Git**.
+Using Git with Aegir requires enabling at least one extra module: **Aegir Git**, [Aegir Deploy](https://www.drupal.org/project/hosting_deploy) or both.

+To enable Aegir Git:

   1. Click **Hosting** in the Admin Toolbar at the top of the page.
   2. Click **Advanced** fieldset.